top of page

 • Short-term counseling or support groups

 If you’re struggling emotionally or mentally, reach out to your school’s mental health center.
-Asking for help is a sign of strength, not weakness, and there are professionals ready to walk with you.
+Asking for help is a sign of strength, not weakness, and there are professionals ready to help you navigate these feelings.

 If you’re having trouble finding resources through your campus, Nora Mental Health is always here for support.